expo/expo/docs/versions/unversioned/guides/building-standalone-apps.rst

 6. Submit it to the appropriate store
 """""""""""""""""""""""""""""""""""""

-Alas this last piece remains unexplored territory for Exponent.
-In the future we do plan to help you as much as we can with automating submission to the app store, but for now you'll need to do this on your own.
-It's not too hard though, follow the guides in the Apple and Google docs and let us know if you get confused, we're more than happy (I think that's ecstatic?) to help.
+We don't automate this step (yet), but at this point you should be able to follow the Apple and Google documentation to submit your standalone binary to each respective store.

+If you run into problems during this process, we're more than happy to help out!
+Join our Slack and let us know if you have any questions.

 .. epigraph::
   **Note:** Are you curious how this works?
-We embed the Exponent runtime into a new app and make it always point to the exp.host URL of your app.
-We mentioned a few of the required properties here but you're free to configure everything from the push notification icon to the deep-linking url scheme (see :ref:`the guide on exp.json <configuration>` for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.
+We embed the Exponent runtime into a new app and make it always point to the published URL of your app.

+  We mentioned a few of the required properties here, but you're free to configure everything from the push notification icon to the deep-linking url scheme (see :ref:`the guide on exp.json <configuration>` for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.